 - Content (optional)

 - Campaign (required)

 By default, this integration adds the preset UTM values for the source, medium, content, and campaign to the URLs in your email:

 - “Content” is defined as “message subject” (this value is replaced with the actual subject name)

 - “Campaign” is defined as “contact list title” (the actual list title appears in the link)

 Zapier allows you to integrate different applications to allow them to communicate with each other without the use of any code.
 Zapier is integrated into GetResponse, allowing you to create and manage the Zaps in your Zapier account in your GetResponse dashboard.

-This article is an overview of what’s possible during the 30 days of a free trial.
-The steps I recommend taking are based on my own experience and various interactions with GetResponse customers.
+This article is an overview of what’s possible during the 30 days of using GetResponse.
+The steps I recommend taking are based on my own experience and various interactions with our customers.

 However, bear in mind that it is all about YOU and the specific needs of your business.
-Set the business goals and make the most of your free trial to achieve them in 30 days.
+Set the business goals and make the most of your free premium-features access period to achieve them in 30 days.

 So, are you ready to start the challenge?